Reading Borough Council: History

 The town of Reading was an ancient borough, being described as a borough by the time of the Domesday Book in 1086.
 The borough was initially controlled by Reading Abbey, but the town gradually gained a degree of independence from the abbey from the thirteenth century onwards.
 Following the dissolution of the abbey in 1538 the borough was granted a new charter in 1542.

 The borough was reformed in 1836 to become a municipal borough under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 It was then governed by a body formally called the 'mayor, aldermen and burgesses of the borough of Reading', generally known as the corporation, town council or borough council.
 When elected county councils were established in 1889 under the Local Government Act 1888, Reading was considered large enough to provide its own county-level services, and so it was made a county borough, independent from Berkshire County Council.

 When the town became a county borough in 1889 the borough comprised the three civil parishes of St Giles, St Laurence, and St Mary.
 The three civil parishes were united into a single parish called Reading in 1905 covering the same area as the borough.
 The borough and parish of Reading were significantly enlarged in 1911, gaining the former Caversham Urban District from Oxfordshire, and also gaining a large part of the neighbouring parish of Tilehurst.

 The Local Government Act 1972 reconstituted Reading as a non-metropolitan district with effect from 1 April 1974; it kept the same boundaries and its borough status, allowing the chair of the council to take the title of mayor, but there were changes to the council's responsibilities.
 In particular, it became a lower-tier district authority, with Berkshire County Council providing county-level services in the town for the first time.

 The county council was abolished in 1998.
 Reading Borough Council then became a unitary authority, taking over the former county council's functions in the borough.

 Governance

 As a unitary authority, Reading Borough Council delivers all local government services in the area.
 There are no civil parishes in the borough, which has been an unparished area since the 1974 reforms.
-Since the abolition of Berkshire County Council in 1998 some county-wide functions such as the Royal Berkshire Fire and Rescue Service have been administered by joint committees of the six district councils.
+Since the abolition of Berkshire County Council in 1998 some county-wide functions such as the Royal Berkshire Fire and Rescue Service have been administered by joint committees of the county's six district councils.
 Reading Borough Council has adopted the committee system of governance.